 National collaboration regarding monitoring services

-The purpose is to develop a structure for collaboration in the monitoring of academically initiated multi-centre studies where several nodes or healthcare regions are involved.
+The purpose was to develop a structure for collaboration in the monitoring of academically initiated multi-centre studies where several nodes or healthcare regions are involved.

-There are currently a number of academically initiated multi-centre studies in progress with monitors from different parts of Sweden.
-For such co-monitoring, a clear and accessible structure for national collaboration would have facilitated matters for monitors and triallists, during both start-up and implementation.
-We estimate that each individual regional node is involved in three to five such studies.
+There were currently a number of academically initiated multi-centre studies in progress with monitors from different parts of Sweden.
+For such co-monitoring, a clear and accessible structure for national collaboration could have facilitated matters for monitors and triallists, during both start-up and implementation.
+We estimated that each individual regional node was involved in three to five such studies.

 Goals and implementation